hex5e/spanish-conjugation-anki/README.md

 - `generate_audio.py` creates audio files for the sentences with ElevenLabs.
 - `get_conjugation_rae.py` scrapes conjugations from the RAE dictionary website and outputs them in the project's JSON format.
+Reflexive verbs are handled automatically by removing the trailing pronoun before fetching.
 - `regular_form_generator.py` provides hypothetical regular forms used to flag irregular conjugations.